ZairGitHub/Selenium-Herokuapp-Framework/README.md

 # Selenium-Example-Framework

 This project serves a practical investigation to explore the many different ways in which the Selenium open source testing automation tool can be used to test various web functionality.
 It consists of a repository holding a C# .NET Core Selenium automated testing framework for testing the http://the-internet.herokuapp.com website.
-This website features pages which have been deliberately designed to capture prominent and ugly functionality found on the web.
+This website, also known as the system under test (SUT), has been selected as it features a healthy selection of pages which have been deliberately designed to capture prominent and ugly functionality found on the web.

 ## Design

 ### POM

-Page Object Model
-PageFactory class depreciated
-`PageFactory.cs`
+Page Object Model design pattern.
+Modular design, scalable framework, smoother maintainence.
+Model pages as classes controlled and managed by a central page object.
+Custom `PageFactory.cs` class.
+[Previously packaged PageFactory class depreciated in C# due to properties](https://alexanderontesting.com/2018/05/21/c-and-the-disappearing-pagefactory-my-next-steps-in-selenium-testing/) but still exists in other languages which do not support properties such as Java.

 ### Polymorphism